How we set your rent and service charges

 Rent pays for services and work that ensures compliance with building safety needs, day-to-day repairs and longer-term maintenance such as replacement kitchen and window programmes and work to improve the energy efficiency of home

-The rent also pays for Coastal staff and contractors and the services they provide.
+The rent also pays for Beacon staff and contractors and the services they provide.
 It also enables the repayment of loans to build and maintain homes.

-Infographic outlining details of how £100 of rent or service charge is spent
+Outline of how rent and service charge is spent

 How do you decide how much my rent is?

-Coastal’s board make the final decision on rent setting, ensuring there has been affordability testing, resident engagement and that any changes are both within Welsh Government limits and support the needs of the financial business plan.
-For 2024/25, the maximum increase to the rent roll permitted by Welsh Government was +6.7%.
-For the fifth consecutive year, the Board approved a below maximum increase, demonstrating a continuing commitment to keeping rents affordable.
-They also approved changes to rents in line with the findings of the Living Rent tests, which has resulted in some homes getting rent freezes and a range of increases to others.
+Beacon’s board make the final decision on rent setting, ensuring there has been affordability testing, resident engagement and that any changes are both within Welsh Government limits and support the needs of the financial business plan.

 Doesn’t Welsh Government set rents for housing associations?